 Some religious institutions snuck in a cremation or two, but the Jiy palace punished those they caught.
 They wanted the bodies to rot in the open while being consumed by the carrion eaters.
 They wanted to remind the residents that they lived and died by Dentheria’s pleasure, and unless they wished to join the corpses sooner rather than later, they would abide by that rule.

 The Pit was the warning.
 No one forgot.

 “Dentheria is the definition of evil,” Lapis told her.
-“Two hundred years ago, they threw the bodies of the king and his family, the nobles, their servants, their guards, their loved ones, in first.
+“Two hundred and twenty-three years ago, they threw the bodies of the king and his family, the nobles, their servants, their guards, their loved ones, in first.
 They lit those on fire.
 Then they piled on the common folk.
 They didn’t light those.
 They let them rot and contaminate and attract vermin.
 Every so often, someone will light a match and burn the bodies.
 More take their place.
 There are no burials in the city unless you’re a rich Gall supporter.
 You get thrown here.”

-“Do they check, to make certain you’re actually dead before tossing you down there?”
+“Do they check to make certain you’re actually dead before tossing you down there?”
 Caitria asked.

 Brander laughed, a sharp, dark and disgusted sound.
 “Not necessarily.
 People bring the unwanted here.”
 He pointed to the wide, once-pristine marble staircase opposite the bridge, that flowed down into the Pit, a staircase Lapis dreaded to look at.

 She almost cried, that no one was there, ready for the canines or lizards to kill them.

 “People leave kids, the elderly, the injured here because they don’t want to take care of them anymore,” he continued.
 “Gall uses that to claim Jilvayna’s too corrupt, too savage, to manage on its own.
 He says Dentheria will bring light to the darkness, as long as you forget she caused that darkness in the first place and does everything in her power to maintain it.”